beegee-tokyo/RAK11200-SMA-Sunnyboy/AT-Commands.md

 ```
 AT+CFM?

-+CFM:"Get or set the confirm mode"
++CFM:Get or set the confirm mode
 OK

 AT+CFM=?